 In a conference paper titled Establishing the PMO Value Proposition, Craig Letavec of the Project Management Institute notes that PMOs face simultaneous praise and criticism for their work, with some touting their governance, while others view their existence as an “entity that consumes resources.”
 He continued, “Or, worse, [it is] an “overhead” entity that is viewed as nothing more than a marginal contributor to organizational value.”
 Although written in 2007, the paper demonstrates the continued struggle that PMOs face to validate themselves as significant contributors and authentic business partners in delivering value to their organization.

 However, that is exactly what a PMO is — a partner, a value driver and a worthwhile investment.
 That’s right.
 An investment, not an expense.
 Too often, as noted in Letavec’s write-up, a PMO is viewed as yet another cost to be minimized and curtailed.
 This is a common mistake that all organizations should look out for and stop if they are making it.
 Instead, organizations should view their PMO the way that they view the sales department or product development — as an investment that saves and generates far more than it consumes.
 Read on to learn why your PMO is your best ally in driving organizational excellence.

 The Benefits of Your PMO to the Organization

-PMO coach and distinguished expert Laura Barnard detailed the many benefits a PMO provides in a recent webinar titled, Driving Organizational Agility: PMO Leaders Rev Your Engines (now available on-demand).
+PMO coach and distinguished expert Laura Barnard detailed the many benefits a PMO provides in a recent webinar titled, Driving Organizational Agility: PMO Leaders Rev Your Engines.
 She broke down a PMO’s contribution to organizational agility (and ROI) into four categories.
 A PMO:

 - Informs decision making